AmiiboDB/Amiibo/README.md

 **.NFC file** - the file needed to write to an NFC tag/card or send via nfc to your switch, this emulates a physical Amiibo.

 *Note:* You won't need the .bin files unless you just want them as some sort of backup.
-You would need to convert them to nfc if you wanted to use them. **[Most likely you're only here for the .nfc files](https://github.com/AmiiboDB/Amiibo/tree/main/Amiibo%20NFC "Most likely you're only here for the .nfc files").**
+You would need to convert them to nfc if you wanted to use them. **Most likely you're only here for the .nfc files.**

 I have included a rough "how-to" guide explaining what you would need to use to write the .nfc to a tag or how to emulate it directly to your Switch.

-If you need assistance converting .bin to .nfc or the other way around, feel free to email me as I have a custom python script I use for conversion.

 #### Missing Bin Files:
 - None reported